 - 2 tablespoons honey

-- ½ tablespoon tamari sauce (or soy sauce)
+- 1/2 tablespoon tamari sauce or coconut aminos or soy sauce

 - 1 tablespoon poppy seeds